 East Cornwall · PL30

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Lanivet, that work is shaped by the place itself — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+Every Lanivet project we take on begins with reading the local context — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward Edwardian houses and Victorian villas.

 - Conservation Area